CV

 Research Support

-• National One Health Mission India ($1M / 3 years)
+National One Health Mission India ($1M / 3 years) — Pending

 Development of an Integrated One Health Disease Modelling and Digital Health Program in Human, Livestock, and Wildlife.
-Co-Investigator (pending).
+Co-Investigator.
 Research role: mathematical model parameterization and data analysis; mechanistic modeling for HPAI and anthrax in India; stakeholder training in modeling; and supervision of postdoctoral and doctoral trainees.

 • USDA-NIFA AFRI US--UK Collaboration (Award #1032897)

-Quiescence to emergence: nairovirus diversity loss and disease transmission.
+Quiescence to emergence: Does nairovirus diversity loss increase disease transmission, severity and the risk of emergence?
+US PIs: Brianna Beechler, Anna Jolles, Cameron Browne, and Hayriye Gulbudak; linked UKRI award BB/Z516934/1 with Emma Thomson, Teresa Lambe, Roman Biek, and Georgina Limon-Vega.
 Collaborator (40% FTE).
 Research role: mathematical model parameterization, data analysis, and advising on mathematical and statistical methods.

 • USDA-ARS Cooperative Agreement (3022-32000-021-018-S)